pmontgo33/nxc-scripts/README.md

 This repository provides automated scripts to create and manage NixOS LXCs (NXCs) on Proxmox VE hosts.
 NXC combines the declarative configuration power of NixOS with the portability and isolation benefits of Linux Containers.

+You can clone this repository and create NXCs using the examples in this script, or you can point the scripts to your own nix configuration repository and deploy/update your own custom NXCs.

 ## Overview

 The NXC scripts automate the process of:
-- Building NixOS LXC templates from a Nix flake configurations
+- Building NixOS LXC templates from a Nix flake configuration
 - Creating new LXC containers on Proxmox VE hosts
 - Updating existing containers with new configurations
 - Managing container networking and special features (like Tailscale support)